 The Zildjian Company: 400 Years in the Making

 Zildjian cymbals are some of the most recognizable instruments in the drumming world.
-Presently located nearby Boston, MA in Norwell, Massachusetts, the Zildjian family has been manufacturing and innovating cymbals for about 400 years.
+Presently located close to Boston in Norwell, Massachusetts, the Zildjian family has been manufacturing and innovating cymbals for about 400 years.
 But modern music has evolved far beyond what instrument manufacturers could have ever imagined hundreds of years ago.
 However, Zildjian cymbals consistently meet and exceed the demands of modern drummers of all different styles.

 Royal Beginnings